Hi, I'm Joseph

 Outside of work, I'm an avid trail runner and a recovering coffee snob.
 Observing the politics of road running versus trail running, or how major races pull all the demand while independent race organizers struggle, has shaped how I think about community boundaries and power.
 I used to give coffee workshops to about 50 students a month, but have since started questioning the prescriptive notions of “good taste” I once embodied.
 This shift motivates my interest in pluralistic alignment.
 Turns out community governance shows up everywhere once you start looking for it.

-What I was up to:
+Harvested — what I was up to